itsmurugappan/containerd-stargz-snapshotter/README.md

 ### Building estargz image

-For building the estargz image you need the ctr-remote client which would be installed as apart step number [2](#2-stargz-snapshotter)
+For building the estargz image you need the ctr-remote client which would be installed as part of step number [2](#2-stargz-snapshotter)

 ```
 # docker login